 Watt Group | Translational Research in Osteoarthritis

-Fiona Watt also leads the Clinical Translation theme within the Centre, facilitating the translation of findings across the Centre to patient benefit.
+Fiona Watt also leads the Clinical Translation theme within the Centre for Osteoarthritis Pathogenesis facilitating the translation of findings across the Centre for patient benefit.

 Despite the immense burden of osteoarthritis (OA), there are currently no reliable biochemical tests to predict or diagnose early disease, and no medical treatments to slow or reverse it.